 Parents often worry about providing the best for their children and protecting them from the realities of adult life, which can occasionally include money concerns.
 Unfortunately, research also suggests that sometimes, despite their best efforts, children are picking up on their parents’ anxieties.
-A study by Experian1 found that 65% of 8-16-year-olds worry about their parents not having enough money.
-It revealed that boys are most likely to fret, with 25% saying they worry about their parents’ finances all the time compared to 13% of girls.
-But experts believe that by teaching children about finance you can help ease their concerns and ensure they develop a healthy relationship with money as they grow up.
+A study by Action for Children1 found that 30% of children worry about their family having enough money to live comfortably (a figure that rises to 47% of those from low-income backgrounds).

 Leading child psychologist Dr Elizabeth Kilbey does not believe that children are naturally prone to money worries, but they can absorb their parents’ concerns around the subject – particularly when it is treated as a taboo.
 “There is this myth that we are going to damage children by giving them financial skills,” she says.
 “Parents can make children anxious about money through their behaviour, and some don’t want to talk to their children about money because they worry they won’t be able to answer their questions or that they will be burdening them with adult concerns.
 That is why parents stay away from the topic.”
 However, imparting the skills associated with money is something Dr Kilbey believes is essential in order to raise financially capable young people.